 - Sugar – Use pure cane sugar, white or brown, or coconut sugar (I used the latter because it’s not as sweet as other sugars and has a caramely flavor).
 If you prefer sweeter brownies, use pure cane sugars.

 - Baking Powder – If you don’t have baking powder on hand, 1/2 teaspoon of baking soda will be fine.

-- Flax Eggs – I love this handy bag of flax meal from Bob’s Red Mill (Target carries it a little cheaper, sorry Bob!), it makes having flax meal on hand for flax eggs whenever I need them.
+- Flax Eggs – I love this handy bag of flax meal from Bob’s Red Mill (Target carries it a little cheaper, sorry Bob!).
+It’s nice having flax meal on hand for flax eggs whenever I need them.

-- Vanilla – And finally, a dose of vanilla takes just about anything chocolatey over the top!
+- Vanilla – Finally, a dose of vanilla takes just about anything chocolatey over the top!

 How To Make Vegan Brownies

 (Note – The full printable recipe is at the bottom of this post)

 - Mix: Mix the wet ingredients until combined, add the dry ingredients, and mix again as shown above.